abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

 ## Task 1: Create a Policy Assignment

 In this task, you will select an existing policy definition and create a policy assignment.
-When creating the policy assignment you set the scope for the assignment: this will be the Azure Arc-enabled Kubernetes Cluster.
+When creating the policy assignment, you set the scope for the assignment: this will be the Azure Arc-enabled Kubernetes Cluster.
 You will also set the parameters for the sourceControlConfiguration that will be created.
-Once the assignment is created the Policy engine will identify all connectedCluster or managedCluster resources that are located within the scope and will apply the sourceControlConfiguration to each one.
+Once the assignment is created, the Policy engine will identify all connected Cluster or managed Cluster resources that are located within the scope and will apply the sourceControlConfiguration to each one.

 1. From the Azure Portal ```https://portal.azure.com```, navigate to the resource group ```azure-arc``` and click on **microk8s-cluster** resource.